COBRAPROsimulator/COBRAPRO/README.md

      in Terminal.
 If the license is not accepted, MATLAB may give an error such as “Xcode is installed, but its license has not been accepted”.
    - __Window users__: Download [MinGW](https://www.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-fortran-compiler)

-6. Now you are ready to run `install_COBRAPRO.m`[^2] located inside the COBRAPRO folder.
-Run `install_COBRAPRO.m` in MATLAB and respond to the prompts displayed in the Command Window in the following manner:
+6. Now you are ready to run `install_COBRAPRO.m`, which is located in the main COBRAPRO folder. `install_COBRAPRO.m` will install SUNDIALS by calling the `sundials-2.6.2/sundialsTB/install_STB.m` file and automatically add the required folders to your MATLAB path.
+Run `install_COBRAPRO.m` and respond to the prompts displayed in the Command Window in the following manner:

 ```
 MEX files will be compiled and built using the above options